The Prophetic Theology of James Luther Adams

 Adams goes on, however, to reject Barth’s anti-philosophical stance; it ruled out any form of natural theology or universal faith in the name of a neo-Reformation interpretation of scripture.
 Barth called his culture-negating theology “dialectical.”
 But Paul Tillich’s theology, Adams argues, is more authentically “dialectical” on account of its nuanced “Yes and No” to culture.
 Tillich, he said, “insisted upon a discriminating judgment and responsibility over against merely bringing everything under an abstract negative cipher.”
 To “take time seriously” is to discern the Spirit not only in religious but also in secular movements of social reform.
 Adams could be scathingly critical of Christian existentialists like Soren Kierkegaard and Rudolf Bultmann, who focused on the interior life of the individual, while ignoring the socio-economic matrix of personal and communal life.
 Nevertheless Adams affirms the “existential turn” of 20th century thought as foundational to prophetic theology.

 The existential thesis focuses, then, on the concrete, the real, and the contingent, placing these key concepts in dialectical relation to the abstract, the ideal, and the necessary.
-Dialectical relations are not purely oppositional but polar; they stand in dynamic tension and mark change.
-Paul Tillich’s existentialism drew on the thought of Friedrich Schelling, who drew, in turn, on the 16th century theosophist, Jacob Boehme.
+Dialectical relations are not purely oppositional; they are polar, standing in dynamic tension and marking change.
+Paul Tillich’s existentialism drew on the thought of the 19th century philosopher, Friedrich Schelling, and the 16th century theosophist, Jacob Boehme.
 Their “existential dialectic” sees the radical discontinuities of history, and bids us respond with courageous decision.
-History moves, in this vision, not so much by smooth progression (the liberal idea of progress) as by widening tensions which are bridged—here taking Boehme’s imagery—by sparks of the divine Spirit, a veritable Jacob’s ladder between heaven and earth.
+History moves, in this vision, not so much by smooth progression (the liberal idea of progress) as by widening tensions which are bridged—here taking Boehme’s imagery—by “sparks of the divine Spirit,” a veritable Jacob’s ladder between heaven and earth.

-Adams defines prophetic theology succinctly: it “recognizes the obligation to interpret the signs of the times in the light of the End, that is, the kingdom of God.”
-It embodies the “eschatological orientation” that Adams called for in theology, effectually transforming a liberal into a liberating theology.
+In Adams’s succinct definition: “Prophetic theology recognizes the obligation to interpret the signs of the times in the light of the End, that is, the kingdom of God.”
+Thus it embodies the “eschatological orientation” that Adams called for in theology, effectually transforming a liberal into a liberating theology.
 He writes: “In response to the living God, prophetic theology releases what is not ultimately within its power, the moving, reforming, transforming element in the history of religion and culture.”
 The words reflect Adams’s distinctive conception of God—“the community-forming power,” at work in nature and history.
-Being transcendent, this God is not within our power, yet can work to release our power, to “. . . move in the hand, “giving life the shape of justice.”
+Being transcendent, this God is not within our power, yet can work to release our power.
+Just so, Carolyn McDade’s hymn to the “Spirit of Life” prays, “Move in the hand, giving life the shape of justice.”

 The significance of Tillich as an interpreter of history and culture is most clearly seen the major essays that Adams translated and published as The Protestant Era.
 Concepts developed in connection with Tillich’s “religious socialism” entered into Adams’s critique of liberal theology’s attenuated conceptions of evil and grace.
 Tillich’s concepts of the demonic and structures of destruction invite recognition of the reality and historical force of evil.
 Still, Adams notes, pure or “Satanic” evil is a myth which often feeds superstition; real evil is demonic: a radical, self-justifying distortion of the created good.

-Tillich’s use of the terms kairos (“opportune time”) and the gestalt of grace provide positive concepts of actualization or fulfillment in time and history.
+Tillich’s use of the terms kairos (Greek for “opportune time”) and gestalt of grace provide positive concepts of actualization or fulfillment in time and history.
 In Adams’s prophetic theology faith is not only critical, resisting cultural idolatries.
 It is also a “formative power” calling us to “redeem the time”—the kairos, and to create gestalts, social forms that are receptive to grace.

 Radical Laicism: Vocation and Voluntary Association